 Employment rates and Europe 2020 national targets

-Data from April 2019.
+Data from April 2020.

-Planned update of the article: April 2020.
+Planned update of the article: April 2021.

-Overall, there has been a clear shift in the European labour market since 2005.
-In 2018 the EU-28 had the highest employment rate since 2005 and is progressing towards its 75 % EU target.
-Moreover, almost half of the EU Member States (13 countries) have already reached their national target.
-The gender employment gap has significantly decreased since 2005 and there has been a notable rise in employment for the female population as well as for the senior population.
+This article provides insight in the progression towards the EU and national targets of the Europe 2020 strategy related to the area of employment.
+Overall, there has been a clear shift in the European labour market since the lauching of the Europe 2020 strategy.
+In 2019 the EU-27 had the highest employment rate since 2008 and is progressing towards its 75 % EU target.
+Moreover, almost two thirds of the EU Member States have already reached their national target.
+The gender employment gap has significantly decreased over the last decade and there has been a notable rise in employment for the female population as well as for the senior population.

 Persistent increase of the employment rate at EU level

 In 2019, the employment rate of persons aged 20-64 in the EU-27 reached 73.1 %.
 This was the highest rate recorded since 2008 (starting reference year for the employment area of the Europe 2020 strategy).
 Just more than one decade before, in 2008, the financial crisis took place.
 In that year the employment rate was 69.5 %, with on average a drop in rate the following years until 2013 (Figure 1).

 The employment rate has grown overall by 3.6 percentage points (p.p.) since 2008 and 5.6 p.p. since 2013.
 Between 2014 and 2018, there was a persistent year-on-year growth of at least 1 p.p.
 The employment rate increase between 2018 and 2019 was a bit smaller (+ 0.7 p.p.).
 In 2019, the EU-27 was 1.9 p.p. away from its 75 % employment target.